2019 BayMarin Ministry Plan

 - Summer Missions

-- During the summer months our High School students take an annual trip down to Door of Faith Orphanage in Mexico to serve alongside our local partner Be2Live.
+- During the summer months our High School students take an annual trip down to Door of Faith Orphanage in Mexico to serve alongside our Outreach Partner Be2Live.

-- Our Middle Schoolers have the opportunity to serve with our local partner Gilead House on service days.
+- Our Middle Schoolers have the opportunity to serve with our local Outreach Partner Gilead House on service days.
 We also serve with the ministry City Impact based in San Francisco.

-In an effort to see all of life as spiritually forming us we have integrated all areas of adult spiritual formation including Faith Communities, Learning Communities, Outreach Initiatives, Hospitality and Congregational Care and Sunday Teaching.
+In an effort to see all of life as forming us spiritually we have integrated all areas of adult spiritual formation including Faith Communities, Outreach Initiatives, Hospitality, Congregational Care, Retreats and Sunday Teaching.

 - Prayer and Contemplative Spirituality

-- In 2016 we moved to partaking of communion each Sunday.
-There are many reasons for this, one being to provide an additional reflective opportunity each week focusing on our relationship with Jesus and all he has done for us.
+- In 2016 we moved to experiencing Communion / The Eucharist each Sunday.
+This has provided an additional reflective opportunity each week focusing on our relationship with Jesus and all he has done for us.
+We will continue this as a weekly practice in 2018 and beyond.

-- Empower volunteer leadership to lead and implement contemplative opportunities at BayMarin.
+- We will empower volunteer leadership to lead and implement contemplative opportunities at BayMarin.

 - Prayer Offerings

-- Continue to provide the opportunity for our community to join us in prayer every Sunday morning.
+- Continue to provide the opportunity for our community to join us in prayer every Sunday morning at 9:30am in the balcony.

-- Continue to invite our folks to fill out prayer cards and have teams pray for those requests each week.
+- Continue to invite our church to fill out prayer cards and have teams pray for those requests each week.

 - Emphasize the beauty of following the church calendar through: